NautilusTrader

 "select count(*) from information_schema.tables where table_schema='public'"

-For destructive DeFi test runs, use a separate database or resettable Docker volume.
+For destructive DeFi tests, use a separate database or resettable Docker volume.
 Pool discovery and snapshot tests can write many rows to token, pool, pool_*_event, pool_snapshot, pool_position, and pool_tick.

 Data flow